Support Staff Basic Training

 The Writers Guild of America East Support Staff Basic Training program is a virtual bootcamp for underrepresented emerging writers looking to break into television at the support-staff level.

-The initiative is designed and run by working television writers and former writers room support staff, and is divided into two tracks: Writers’ Assistant and Script Coordinator.
-Up to 8 applicants will be selected to participate in each track (up to 16 participants total).
-The 2024 program will operate virtually and will begin in June 2024.
+The initiative is designed and run by working television writers and former writers’ room support staff, and is divided into two tracks: Writers’ Assistant and Script Coordinator.
+Up to 8 applicants for the Writers Assistant track and up to 12 applicants for the Script Coordinator track will be selected to participate in the 2026 program.

-Participants will be expected to attend all sessions and complete all weekly assignments over the course of the program.
+Participants are expected to attend all sessions and complete all weekly assignments over the course of the program.
 Frequent absence may impact program participation.
-Both tracks will receive instruction through a mix of roundtables, lectures, independent work, and interactive workshops.
-Each course will conclude with 1:1 exit interviews to ensure that personal relationships are developed with instructors.
+Both tracks receive instruction through a mix of round-tables, lectures, independent work, and interactive workshops.
+Each course concludes with 1:1 exit interviews to ensure that personal relationships are developed with instructors.

 Applicants can only apply for one track.
 Before applying, applicants must consider, based on their experience, which track is best for them.
 Job descriptions are provided below and will be referenced in the application: